HBKEngineering/dokku-ansible/README.md

   python inventory/ec2.py
   ```

-Environment .yml file
+regionironment .yml file
 =====================
-The environment/region .yml file (region/xxxx_vars.yml) holds the specific varibles for the environment you want to build:
+The regionironment/region .yml file (region/xxxx_vars.yml) holds the specific varibles for the regionironment you want to build:

 ```
 ---